 In this blog post, we discuss 10 belt sanders that are perfect for deck refinishing projects and will help you create a beautiful, smooth finish on your wood.

-My Reviews of 10 Best Belt Sanders for Deck in 2020
+My Reviews of 10 Best Belt Sanders for Deck Refinishing in 2021

 1. Makita 9403 Belt Sander

 The first belt sander for deck refinishing on our list is the Makita 9403.
 It is a powerful and speedy belt sander that can operate with a really low noise level.
 It has an 11-amp motor an incredible speed of 1,640 ft per minute.

 This is the ideal tool for any every day woodworker and carpenter, floor installer or even general contractor.
 It has a 4-inches belt so you can remove large stocks quickly and easily.